Generalisk/Unity-HideScriptField/.github/README.md

 This simple Unity Package stops the unmodifiable script fields (that appear by default at the top of all your MonoBehaviours and ScriptableObjects) from being rendered.

 Why does this package exist?
-Well, it's because my ADHD brain holds A personal grudge against it's general existence for no apparent reason, that's it...
+Well... it's because my ADHD brain holds A personal grudge against it's general existence for no apparent reason, that's literately it...

 # Contents
 - [Requirements](#requirements)